 Certainly, microservices give development teams unparalleled agility, allowing users to deliver updates without the need to rebuild and relaunch an entire application constantly.
 But the reality is that managing multiple microservices — each communicating with other microservices to complete processes — is necessary to make the most of your investment.

-Camunda Platform and its workflow engine has complete visibility into all microservices, allowing it to manage and report on business processes effectively.
+Camunda and its workflow engine has complete visibility into all microservices, allowing it to manage and report on business processes effectively.
 Some businesses take things a step further, implementing many decentralized workflow engines across microservices, enhancing their development teams’ autonomy.

 There are many benefits to using a workflow engine to manage microservices:

 - Allows for instances to persist across states — beneficial during long-running processes (e.g., a multi-step payment process that takes days or weeks)

 - Makes it easier for developers to find, understand, and modify business processes

 - Coordinates and correlates messages across processes and determines next steps

 - Compensates if problems occur, undoing previously-completed steps

 - Tracks time and automatically acts/switches paths if messages don’t arrive on time